VitalLabs/probe/README.md

 * Add higher level targeted function tracing / collection facilities (e.g. trace 100 input/result vectors from function f or namespace ns)
 * Add metadata so we can inspect what functions are probed
-* Add a Reimann sink as probe.reimann usin the Reimann clojure client
+* Add a Riemann sink as probe.riemann usin the Riemann clojure client

 ### Major Tasks